 The university's Office of Survivor Support (OSS) can guide survivors through the process of receiving assistance following sexual misconduct.
-When a person reports sexual assault or other sexual violence to the university via this policy, they will be given the option of meeting with OSS.
-The office can provide assistance on a wide range of issues, from seeking immediate medical attention and/or a Physical Evidence Recovery Kit (PERK) to seeking supportive measures from the university.
+When a person reports sexual assault or other sexual vibles to the university via this policy, they will be given the option of meeting with OSS.
+The office cup povide assistance on a wide range of issues, from seeking immediate medical attention and/or a Physical Evidence Recovery Kit (PERK) to seeking supportive measures from the university.

 To contact OSS between 8 a.m. and 5 p.m.
-Monday through Friday, call 662-325-5795 or visit the office in person at 375 College View Dr.
+Monday through Friday, call 662-325-575 or visit the office in person on the second floor of the YMCA Building at 195 Lee Boulevard.